 We’re going to Kyoto and stay there for four days.
-I’ve never been there even though I was in Hokkaido for two years.
+I’ve never been there even though I was in Japan for two years.

 I love the Japanese people because they are very kind.
 They are loving people.
 And they were always nice to me and understanding even though I was a “gaijin (外人)” when I was in Hokkaido.

 Daughter’s husband: Japan is such a great country.
 There are so many kind people.

 Daughter: Japanese food is nice, too.
 Sapporo ramen, gyoza, yakitori and Mt.Fuji lava stone Jingisukan!

 1. Why do Japanese people take off their shoes and arrange them carefully at the genkan (entryway)?

 2. Why don’t Japanese use forks, spoons and knives?

 3. Would you like to visit America?

 4. What is your favorite thing about living in Japan?